mit-pdos/sigmaos/cpython3.11/Doc/library/typing.rst

    ``Pattern[bytes]``; ``Match`` can be specialised as ``Match[str]`` or ``Match[bytes]``.

+   .. deprecated-removed:: 3.8 3.13
+      The ``typing.re`` namespace is deprecated and will be removed.
+      These types should be directly imported from ``typing`` instead.

    .. deprecated:: 3.9
       Classes ``Pattern`` and ``Match`` from :mod:`re` now support ``[]``.
       See :pep:`585` and :ref:`types-genericalias`.